 Further, firewalls, computer and server backups, training programs and even routine drug testing are all types of preventative internal controls that are put in place to prevent asset loss and detrimental events from transpiring.

-If your preventative measures were not enough, the next best line of defense are well managed detective internal controls.
+If your preventative measures were not enough, the next best line of defence is well-managed detective internal controls.
 Detective internal controls are controls that are used after a security event has occurred.
-Think of just about any one of your favorite 30-60-minute crime shows, CSI or NCIS maybe, depicting a weathered, veteran officer walking onto the scene of an event, trying to piece together what happened, when it happened and how it happened.
+Think of just about any one of your favourite 30-60-minute crime shows, CSI or NCIS maybe, depicting a weathered, veteran officer walking onto the scene of an event, trying to piece together what happened, when it happened and how it happened.

 From a business perspective, some common examples of detective internal controls are audits, inventory, financial reports and financial statements.
 While this list is by no means meant to be exhaustive, it provides a general idea of the concept.